 We operate policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

-- Anti-slavery policy.
-This policy sets out the Group’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.
+- Modern slavery policy.
+This policy and statement sets out the Group’s stance on modern slavery and explains how employees can identify any instances of this and where they can go for help.

 - Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work checks for all employees in each territory in which we operate, to safeguard against human trafficking or individuals being forced to work against their will.